itsmillertim3/perform2021/Mainframe/content/03_Capture_Application_Data_With_CICS_SDK/index.md

   ![Exception](../../assets/images/Exception.png)

-- Note: `TESTNODE` is the `NODENAME` in our SDK-Code, so the Exception name starts with that Node Name, suffixed with `_Exception'
+- Note: `TESTNODE` is the `NODENAME` in our SDK-Code, so the Exception name starts with that Node Name, suffixed with `_Exception`

 ### Step 6: Trigger some more test transactions
 - Go to ISPF